Kinesiology of the Shoulder and Scapula:

 - Stabilizers: Rotator cuff – supraspinatus, infraspinatus, teres minor, subscapularis

-- Fixators: Scapular muscles, intrinsic stabilization subsystem, rectus abdominis, obliques, quadratus lumborum, erector spinae
+- Fixators: Scapular muscles, intrinsic stabilization subsystem, rectus abdominis, internal and external obliques, quadratus lumborum, erector spinae

 - Prime Mover: Serratus anterior